lgyarmati/data-science-blog/_posts/2020-12-16-blogging-with-fastpages.md

 - If you search for blogging and fast.ai you may end up reading about fast_template.
 Read for about it for motivation and then use fastpages.
 More flexibility and ease of use.
 - The repository containing the blog should be public, unless you have a Pro subscription (to have Pages functionality on Github).
+- Use quotation marks in the description to avoid Jekyll build failure.